fmqa/simulatedannealing-examples/README.md

 This demo uses the [simulated annealing library](https://github.com/kochab/simulatedannealing) to reorder a 256x256 RGB bitmap containing noise so as to minimize the adjacent difference between individual pixels.

-See [nayuki.io's post on simulated annealing](https://www.nayuki.io/page/simulated-annealing-demo) for an explanation of the optimization problem.
+See [Project Nayuki's post on simulated annealing](https://www.nayuki.io/page/simulated-annealing-demo) for an explanation of the optimization problem.
 This is a Kotlin re-implementation of the demo, using the simulated annealing library.

 ## Sample output